Lawsuit on hotels' internet advertising tactics moves forward

-WASHINGTON (Reuters) - A class action lawsuit filed against Hyatt Hotels Corp, Marriott International, Wyndham Hotel Group and two other companies accusing them of conspiring to not compete online as well as harming consumers, survived a motion to dismiss on Thursday.
+WASHINGTON, March 21 (Reuters) - A class action lawsuit filed against Hyatt Hotels Corp, Marriott International , Wyndham Hotel Group and two other companies accusing them of conspiring to not compete online as well as harming consumers, survived a motion to dismiss on Thursday.

 Judge Rebecca Pallmeyer of the U.S. District Court for the Northern District of Illinois rebuffed a request by the hotel chains to toss out the suit.